jangroth/aws-certification-notes/devops-engineer-professional.md

 <a name="3_3_2_5"></a>
 #### [↖](#3_3)[↑](#3_3_2_4)[↓](#3_3_2_6) Auto Scaling Lifecycle Hooks

-The EC2 instances in an Auto Scaling group have a path, or lifecycle, that differs from that of other EC2 instances.
-The lifecycle *starts* when the Auto Scaling group launches an instance and puts it into service.
+The EC2 instances in an Auto Scaling Group have a path, or lifecycle, that differs from that of other EC2 instances.
+The lifecycle *starts* when the Auto Scaling Group launches an instance and puts it into service.
 The lifecycle *ends* when you terminate the instance, or the Auto Scaling group takes the instance out of service and terminates it.